Metal salen complex: Substituted salen complexes

-Unsubstituted salen complexes are poorly soluble in organic solvents.
-Side chains attached to the ethylene bridge or the benzene rings may increase the solubility.
+Complexes of salen per se are poorly soluble in organic solvents.
+Substitution of the organic framework increases the solubility of the complex.
 An example is the salpn ligand, derived from 1,2-diaminopropane instead of ethylenediamine, which is used as a metal deactivating additive in motor oils and motor fuel.

-The presence of bulky groups near the coordination site is generally desirable, as it enhances catalytic activity and prevents dimerization.
-Salen ligands derived from 3,5-di-tert-butylsalicylaldehyde are popular because they fulfill both criteria, and tend to be soluble even in non-polar solvents like pentane.
+The presence of bulky groups adjacent to the phenoxide group can give complexes with enhanced catalytic activity.
+These substituents suppress formation of dimers.
+For these reasons, salen ligands derived from 3,5-di-tert-butylsalicylaldehyde have received particular scrutiny.

 Chirality may be introduced into the ligand either via the diamine backbone, via the phenyl ring, or both.
 For example, condensation of the C2-symmetric trans-1,2-diaminocyclohexane with 3,5-di-tert-butylsalicylaldehdye gives a ligand that forms complexes with Cr, Mn, Co, Al, which have proven useful for asymmetric transformations.
-For an example, see the Jacobsen epoxidation, which is catalyzed by a chiral manganese-salen complex:
+For instance, the aforementioned Jacobsen's catalyst was successfully used for the enantioselective epoxidation of unfunctionalized alkyl- and aryl- substituted alkenes, namely Jacobsen epoxidation.

 Complexes with salen-type ligands

-"Salen-type" metal complexes are formed with ligands with similar chelating groups, such as acacen, salph, and salqu.
+The name “salen” or “salen-type” may be used for other ligands that have similar environment around the chelating site, namely two acidic hydroxyls and two Schiff base (aryl-imine) groups.
+These include the ligands abbreviated as salph, from the condensation of 1,2-phenylenediamine and salicylaldehyde.
+Other "Salen-type" metal complexes are formed with ligands with similar chelating groups, such as salph and salqu.
 Salqu copper complexes have been investigated as oxidation catalysts.

-Complexes with salan ligands

-Complexes with the similar salan or salalen ligands, with one or two saturated nitrogen–aryl bonds (amines rather than imines) tend to be less rigid and more electron-rich at the metal center than the corresponding salen complexes.
+salan or salalen ligands have one or two saturated nitrogen–aryl bonds (amines rather than imines).
+They are less rigid and more electron-rich at the metal center than the corresponding salen complexes.
+Salans can be synthesized by the alkylation of an appropriate amine with a phenolic alkyl halide.
+The “half-salen” ligands have only one salicylimine group.
+They are prepared from a salicylaldehyde and a monoamine.

+Acacen ligands

+A class of tetradentate ligands with the generic name acacen are obtained by the condensation of two equivalents of acetylacetone with ethylenediamine.
+Some acacen complexes are oxygen carriers, reminiscent of the behavior of myoglobin.